About this Artist

-Born in Lvov, formerly part of Poland, EMANUEL AX moved to Winnipeg, Canada, with his family when he was a young boy.
-His studies at the Juilliard School were supported by the sponsorship of the Epstein Scholarship Program of the Boys Clubs of America, and he subsequently won the Young Concert Artists Award.
-Additionally, he attended Columbia University, where he majored in French.
-Ax made his New York debut in the Young Concert Artists Series and captured public attention in 1974, when he won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
-In 1975, he won the Michaels Award of Young Concert Artists, followed four years later by the coveted Avery Fisher Prize.
+Born in modern day Lvov, Poland, Emanuel Ax moved to Winnipeg, Canada, with his family when he was a young boy.
+Mr. Ax made his New York debut in the Young Concert Artists Series, and in 1974 won the first Arthur Rubinstein International Piano Competition in Tel Aviv.
+In 1975 he won the Michaels Award of Young Concert Artists, followed four years later by the Avery Fisher Prize.

-He has been a Sony Classical exclusive recording artist since 1987, and recent releases include Mendelssohn Trios with Yo-Yo Ma and Itzhak Perlman, Strauss’ Enoch Arden narrated by Patrick Stewart, and discs of two-piano music by Brahms and Rachmaninoff with Yefim Bronfman.
-In 2015, Deutsche Grammophon released a duo recording with Perlman of sonatas by Fauré and Strauss, which the two artists presented on tour during the 2015/16 season.
-Ax has received Grammy® Awards for the second and third volumes of his cycle of Haydn’s piano sonatas.
+Mr. Ax has been a Sony Classical exclusive recording artist since 1987, his most recent being Brahms Trios with Yo-Yo Ma and Leonidas Kavakos.
+He has received Grammy® Awards for the second and third volumes of his cycle of Haydn’s piano sonatas.
 He has also made a series of Grammy-winning recordings with cellist Yo-Yo Ma of the Beethoven and Brahms sonatas for cello and piano.
-His other recordings include the concertos of Liszt and Schoenberg, three solo Brahms albums, an album of tangos by Astor Piazzolla, and the premiere recording of John Adams’ Century Rolls with the Cleveland Orchestra for Nonesuch.
-In the 2004/05 season, Ax also contributed to an International Emmy Award-winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
-In 2013, Ax’s recording Variations received the Echo Klassik Award for Solo Recording of the Year (19th-century music/piano).
+In the 2004/05 season, Ax also contributed to an International Emmy® Award-winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
+In 2013, Mr. Ax’s recording Variations received the Echo Klassik Award for Solo Recording of the Year (19th-century music/Piano).

-Emanuel Ax resides in New York City with his wife, pianist Yoko Nozaki.
-They have two children together, Joseph and Sarah.
-He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, Yale University, and Columbia University.
-For more information about his career, please visit EmanuelAx.com.
+Mr. Ax is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, New England Conservatory of Music, Yale University, and Columbia University.
+For more information about Mr. Ax's career, please visit www.emanuelax.com.